-- n.
-Personal information processor refers to any natural or juridical person or any other body to whom a personal information controller may outsource the processing of personal data pertaining to a data subject. - o.
+- 1. Personal information processor refers to any natural or juridical person or any other body to whom a personal information controller may outsource or instruct the processing of personal data pertaining to a data subject. - m.
 Processing refers to any operation or any set of operations performed upon personal data including, but not limited to, the collection, recording, organization, storage, updating or modification, retrieval, consultation, use, consolidation, blocking, erasure or destruction of data.
-Processing may be by automated means, or manual processing, if the personal data are contained or are intended to be contained in a filing system. - p.
-Profiling means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements. - q.
-Privileged information refers to any and all forms of data which under the Rules of Court and other pertinent laws constitute privileged communication. - r.
-Public authority refers to any government entity created by the Constitution or law and vested with law enforcement or regulatory authority and functions.
+Processing may be by by automated means, or manual processing, if the personal data are contained or are intended to be contained in a filing system. - n.
+Privileged information refers to any and all forms of data which under the Rules of Court and other pertinent laws constitute privileged communication.
+For purpose of these rules, privileged information that is not personal information or sensitive personal information shall not be included.

-- s.
-Security incident an event or occurrence that affects or tends to affect data protection, or that may compromise the availability, integrity and confidentiality of personal data, including those incidents that would have resulted to a personal data security breach if not for safeguards in place. - t.
+- o.
 Sensitive personal information refers to personal information: - 1.
 About an individual's race, ethnic origin, marital status, age, color, and religious, philosophical or political affiliations; - 2.
 About an individual's health, education, genetic or sexual life of a person, or to any proceeding for any offense committed or alleged to have been committed by such person, the disposal of such proceedings, or the sentence of any court in such proceedings; - 3.
 Issued by government agencies peculiar to an individual which includes, but not limited to, social security numbers, previous or current health records, licenses or its denials, suspension or revocation, and tax returns; and - 4.
 Specifically established by an executive order or an act of Congress to be kept classified.